United States Navy. General Motors TBM-3E. Construction number 3976 but also reported as 6961.

 1972 – Calibration trials in Dunphy, NB.
 Pilot Woytaz.

 Crashed 18 May 1972 in northern Maine while on ferry from Dunphy, NB, to Maniwaki, Quebec.
 The aircraft washed out; pilot Al Woytaz was not injured, but was rescued a day later.
+An official Department of Transportation accident card was not present in the collection.

 The Story of FBQS